-Enhanced Food Assistance Research Data.
+- Research Outreach.
+FANRP renewed its Small Grants Program with the participation of five administering institutions, each of which specializes in a different aspect of food assistance programs or population subgroups.
+Details of this major program are provided later in this section.
+Other projects in this research area are the Food and Nutrition Information Center, the Food and Nutrition Summer Institute, a Conference on Income Volatility and Implications for Food Assistance, and research on the appropriate uses of Dietary Reference Intakes for dietary planning. - Enhanced Food Assistance Research Data.
 FANRP makes this area a research priority each year because data sustain the program's research on food assistance programs and the environment in which they operate.
-Projects in this research area include support for the Early Childhood Longitudinal Studies, the Panel Study of Income Dynamics, and the Food Security Supplement of the Current Population Survey, as well as a study identifying new and improved data resources for research on Federal food assistance and nutrition programs.
+Projects in this area include support for the Early Childhood Longitudinal Studies, the Panel Study of Income Dynamics, the National Health and Nutrition Examination Survey, and the Food Security Supplement of the Current Population Survey.

-Research Projects, Fiscal 1998-99.
+Research Projects, Fiscal 1998-00.
 FANRP developed a multifaceted research plan to increase understanding of the FSP.
 In this era of welfare reform, FANRP research examines interactions between the FSP and other welfare programs, as well as the roles of the macroeconomy and welfare reform in the FSP caseload decline.
 Other projects examine the effects on FSP clients of administrative changes in welfare offices, the well-being of households that leave the FSP, and the contrast between FSP participants and eligible nonparticipants.
 FANRP research addresses the two food stamp target groups most adversely affected by welfare reform: able-bodied adults without dependents (ABAWDs) and legal immigrants.
 To explore how the FSP might better serve the working poor, FANRP examines conditions of low-income working families and their program participation rates, and connections between the program's rules and administration and the circumstances of the working poor.